thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-resurrection.md

 Tacitus, born in 56 AD, is widely regarded as one of Rome's greatest historians.
 He came from the wealthy aristocratic 'equestrian' class and rose to become a senator and consul.
-Tacitus trained in rhetoric and law and had the favour of Emperor Titus; and hence was granted access to imperial records and high-level sources, ensuring the accuracy of his work in meticulous detail.
+Tacitus trained in rhetoric and law and had the favor of Emperor Titus; and hence was granted access to imperial records and high-level sources, ensuring the accuracy of his work in meticulous detail.

 In his *Annals*, he covers events from the death of Augustus to Nero's reign, Tacitus references